 OverDrive provides eBooks that allow you to select dyslexic font or to change the font size.
 It also offers an extensive eAudiobook collection.
 Here are links to some OverDrive FAQs that address accessibility issues:

-RBdigital offers eAudiobooks and eMagazines.
+RBdigital offers eMagazines.
 RBdigital offers accessibility features on the RBdigital mobile app and its website.

 The app offers:

 The website is compatible with VoiceOver, TalkBack, JAWS, NVDA and Windows Narrator, and includes the AudioEye Toolbar which has a full range of accessibility features:

 Click on the blue accessibility button in the lower right-hand corner of the screen to activate the AudioEye Toolbar as shown below:

 The AudioEye Toolbar will pop out on the right side of the screen, showing options for the Visual Toolkit, Player and Help Desk.

 Open the Visual Toolkit by clicking the top button (green with a white circle and four squares inside it).
 The Visual Toolkit will appear at the bottom left of the screen: